vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammers-as-Genetic-Barcodes/Genetic-Barcodes-Exercise-1_Why-Hammers.md

-# Hammer Excercise 1 - Hammers as a "Genetic Barcode"

-## Objective

-Understand the concept of a "Genetic Barcode", which includes what we call "Hammers" as a special case.
+# Hammers as Genetic Barcodes Exercise 1 - Why do we need hammers and what are they?

+Objective: Define and Describe the idea behind the Genetic Barcode and the Hammer

+At the end of the last unit, you were able to successfully create a representative genome set.
+This gives you an overall view of what the entire genome space is for your set of genomes.
+Say you wanted to add a genome to that set.
+Would you know which genome is their representative?
+How would you find it?
+This is where the idea of a "Genetic Barcode" comes in.

+You are probably familiar with the use of "barcodes" to identify a product or to encode a device's serial-number.
+In bioinformatics, we use readily identifiable sequences of DNA to serve as a "barcode" for a genome.

 ## Materials

 ## Exercises

-You are probably familiar with the use of "barcodes" to identify a product or to encode a device's serial-number.
-In bioinformatics, we use readily identifiable sequences of DNA to serve as a "barcode" for a genome.

 1. Ask Grimoire to tell you what is meant by a "Genetic Barcode".